jopperking/Multiple-Linear-Regression/README.md

 A very simple python program to implement Multiple Linear Regression using the LinearRegression class from sklearn.linear_model library.

+In reality, there are multiple variables that impact the Co2emission.
+When more than one independent variable is present, the process is called multiple linear regression.
+An example of multiple linear regression is predicting co2emission using the features FUELCONSUMPTION_COMB, EngineSize and Cylinders of cars.
+The good thing here is that multiple linear regression model is the extension of the simple linear regression model.

 ## Understanding the Data FuelConsumption.csv:

 We have downloaded a fuel consumption dataset, FuelConsumption.csv, which contains model-specific fuel consumption ratings and estimated carbon dioxide emissions for new light-duty vehicles for retail sale in Canada.
 Dataset source